stef/opaque-store/man/opaqueztore.md

 you want to run it as a daemon, you should deploy it using service supervision tools such as s6, runit or daemontools.

+See `opaque-stored.cfg(5)` man-page for configuration details.

-When configured, the server should publish its long-term signing public-key so that clients can use it in a threshold setup.
+After the configuration of the server, the administrator should publish its long-term signing public-key so that clients can use it in a threshold setup.

 # SECURITY CONSIDERATIONS

-You **should** back up your SSL key, `record_salt` configuration value, ltsigkey and of course all blobs regularly.
+You **SHOULD** back up your SSL key, `record_salt` configuration value, ltsigkey and of course all blobs regularly.

 # REPORTING BUGS